 Organise Medical Check-ups and Medication

 Ensure you get all your check-ups with the doctors, specialists and dentist before you leave.
 If you have any medical issues or medication you need to make sure that you and your family get medical records and take a copy of the results.
 Each country has different rules for medication so it is good to have a letter from your doctor to support the medication you need.

 It takes time to get registered in the medical system in the UK.
 Until you get your NHS number you will only be able to use emergency services and you can’t get an NHS number until you get to the UK.
 So, it’s a good idea to ensure you have enough medication to cover your first two months whilst you establish yourself.

 Purchase Travel Insurance

 Arrange your travel insurance to cover you for your first couple of months in the UK.
 It’s never great to think of the worst that can happen but for whatever reason, if the airline loses your bag, you get sick, the flight gets cancelled etc you will be covered.

 Book Accommodation for Arrival

 There is a wide range of accommodation in the UK from farms stays to castles, canal boats to five-star hotels, you’ll find plenty to choose from.
 I always find hostels the best place to meet likeminded travellers but as a couple or family you may want something a little more private like an Airbnb.

 Saint James Backpackers in London was my favourite hostel during my time during my first couple of months in the UK (although it has been a couple of years now!).
-Kiwis in London and Britbound will also have expats renting out their rooms whilst they are on holiday.
+Kiwis in London and Britbound will also have others renting out their rooms whilst they are on holiday.
 It’s a good way to have some stability whilst finding a room.

 Average Accommodation Cost: